Amazon Vendor P&L Management: Automated

 Most Sponsored Advertising and DSP costs are invoiced separately from retail vendor costs.

-Payment Terms & Quick Pay Discounts
+Payment Terms & Quick Pay

-Coop & Deduction Timing Mismatches
+Cross-Period Coop and Deduction Timing

-Provision for Receivables (PFR) Deductions
+Provision for Receivables (PFR)

 Example Vendor Payment from Amazon